Coronavirus Guidance and Resources

 Track and Trace posters with the NHS QR code are available here

 Websites and Social Media

-Read our Online 10 Point Checklist to help your church be as accessible as possible during the current situation.
+Read our Online 10 Point Checklist to help your church be as accessible as possible.

 Please also make sure basic clergy contact information is easy to find, ideally on the home page.
 How will someone who needs pastoral support or help arranging a funeral get in touch with you?

 If you would like advice about your website or social media please contact our Communications Team.
 They will be pleased to help you.

 Soul Survivor have made over 300 worship videos available for churches to use in their services.
 Find them here

 The line – which is available 24 hours a day on 0800 804 8044 – has been set up by the Church of England particularly with those unable to join online church services in mind.
 Read more